-which depend only on the composite geometry.
+This formulation demonstrated that the measures underlying these integral representations are spectral measures associated with the random operators, which depend only on the composite geometry.
 These measures contain all the information about the mixture geometry, and provide a link between microgeometry and transport.
-Local geometry is encoded in "geometric" resonances in the measures [47], while global connectivity is encoded by spectral gaps in the measures at the spectral endpoints [60, 47].
-A remarkable feature of the method is that once the spectral measures are found for a given composite geometry, by the spectral coupling of the governing equations [13, 58, 14, 18], the effective electrical, magnetic, and thermal transport properties are all completely determined by these measures.
+Local geometry is encoded in "geometric" resonances in the measures [46], while global connectivity is encoded by spectral gaps [58, 46] and the presence of δ -components in the measures at the spectral endpoints [58].
+A remarkable feature of the method is that once the spectral measures are found for a given composite geometry, by the spectral coupling of the governing equations [13, 56, 14, 18], the effective electrical, magnetic, and thermal transport properties are all completely determined by these measures.

-The integral representations yield rigorous forward bounds on the effective parameters of composites, given partial information on the microgeometry [7, 55, 34, 8, 10].
-One can also use the integral representations to obtain inverse bounds, where data on the electromagnetic response of a sample, for example, is used to bound its structural parameters, such as the volume fractions of the components [53, 54, 16, 13, 17, 78, 9, 15, 21, 33, and even the separation of the inclusions in matrix particle composites [62].
+The integral representations yield rigorous forward bounds on the effective parameters of composites, given partial information on the microgeometry [7, 53, 33, 8, 10].
+One can also use the integral representations to obtain inverse bounds, where data on the electromagnetic response of a sample, for example, is used to bound its structural parameters, such as the volume fractions of the components [51, 52, 16, 13, 17, 75, 9, 15, 21, 32], and even the separation of the inclusions in matrix particle composites [59].
 Furthermore, the spectral measure can be uniquely reconstructed [13] when the data is given for a continuous interval of electromagnetic frequency.
-This, in turn, can be used to calculate other effective parameters, such as the viscoelastic modulus [15], effective thermal conductivity [14, 18], and recover the associated structural parameters [13, 17, 78, 9, 15, 21, 33].
-For classes of composites which undergo a percolation transition [73, 76], the integral representations have been used to obtain detailed information regarding the critical behavior of the effective parameters in the scaling regime [31, 60].
-The relationship between the effective parameters and the system energy [60] has also led to a physically consistent statistical mechanics model for two-component dielectric media which is also mathematically tractable [59].
+This, in turn, can be used to calculate other effective parameters, such as the viscoelastic modulus [15], effective thermal conductivity [14, 18], and recover the associated structural parameters [13, 17, 75, 9, 15, 21, 32].
+For classes of composites which undergo a percolation transition [70, 73], the integral representations have been used to obtain detailed information regarding the critical behavior of the effective parameters in the scaling regime [30, 58].
+The relationship between the effective parameters and the system energy [58] has also led to a physically consistent statistical mechanics model for two-component dielectric media which is also mathematically tractable [57].

 Despite the many applications which have stemmed from the ACM, explicit analytical calculations of the effective parameters and spectral measures have been obtained for only a handful of composite microstructures.
 There are various numerical methods which have been used to compute the effective parameters of two-component composites.
-These computations may, in principle, be used to compute the corresponding spectral measures through the Stieltjes-Perron inversion theorem.
+These computations may, in principle, be used to compute the corresponding spectral measures through the Stieltjes-Perron inversion theorem [43, 56].
 This theorem states that the measure is recovered as a weak limit of the imaginary part of the effective parameter in the complex plane.

-Highly accurate numerical computations of the effective permittivity for a class of continuum composites which have sharp corners are described in [42].
-The computations are based on a multigrid recursive compressed inverse preconditioning method [43, 41, 40] developed for calculation of the effective conductivity of random checkerboards.
-In [20] the effective conductivity of the 2D random resistor network (RRN) was computed using an efficient algorithm that implements Y- $\Delta$ transformations of the network.
-In [37, 12, 36] the Fast Multipole Method was exploited to compute the electrostatic fields and the effective conductivity for two-component matrix particle composites.
+Highly accurate numerical computations of the effective permittivity for a class of continuum composites which have sharp corners are described in [41].
+The computations are based on a multigrid recursive compressed inverse preconditioning method [42, 40, 39] developed for calculation of the effective conductivity of random checkerboards.
+In [20] the effective conductivity of the 2D random resistor network (RRN) was computed using an efficient algorithm that implements Y- Δ transformations of the network.
+In [36, 12, 35] the Fast Multipole Method was exploited to compute the electrostatic fields and the effective conductivity for two-component matrix particle composites.